Homoclinic classes of geodesic flows on rank 1 manifolds: Proof of Main Theorem

-\begin{proof} If $M$ has dimension two, then we can apply \cite[Theorem 1.1]{BCL} directly.
+Let $X$ be a $C^{1+\beta}$ vector field on $N$ with $X\neq 0$ everywhere, and let $\vf:N\to N$ be the flow generated by $X$.
+Fix $\chi>0$ and let $\mu_1,\mu_2$ be homoclinically related $\chi$--hyperbolic probability measures.
+If $N$ has dimension three, then we can apply \cite[Theorem 1.1]{BCL} directly.
 Since this latter theorem is not available in higher dimension, we have to argue differently.
+For that, we combine techniques of \cite{Lima-Sarig,ALP,BCS-Annals,BCL}.
 Let $\mathcal O_1,\mathcal O_2,\ldots$ be the $\chi$--hyperbolic periodic orbits homoclinically related to $\mu_1$ (and hence to $\mu_2$).\\

 {\sc Claim:} There is a global Poincaré section $\Lambda$ such that if $f:\Lambda\to\Lambda$ is the Poincaré return map and $\mathfs S$ is the {\em singular set} of $f$, then: \begin{enumerate}[(1)] \item $\Lambda$ is {\em adapted} for $\mu_1$ and $\mu_2$, i.e.